 - Implement it company-wide while tracking performance and fine-tuning along the way to ensure you get the most value from it

-And if you are in the market for any software for your cannabis company, be sure to check out our guide to selecting marijuana software as well as the free tool we created to help you analyze and decide between the choices out there.
+And if you are in the market for any software for your cannabis company, be sure to check out our guide to selecting cannabis software as well as the free tool we created to help you analyze and decide between the available choices out there.